J0-o/bg3_tools/README.md

 _class_extractor.bat_ - reads the game files and mod files from a wabbjack list, outputs a final list of all Classes and Subclasses in the modlist.

-_dotnet8checker.py_ - Mod Organizer 2 plugin thart checks if .NET 8 is installed(requirement for the GB3 MO2 plugin), copy to Mod Organizer's plugin directory
+_dotnet8checker.py_ - Mod Organizer 2 plugin thart checks if .NET 8 is installed(requirement for the Balders Gate 3 MO2 plugin), copy to Mod Organizer's plugin directory